circuits/circuits/README.rst

 components.

-To take full advantage of circuits and its architecture, circuits requires that your application be designed in terms of components and their interactions (*events*) with each other.
-An application written using the circuits application framework is maintainable, scalable and easy to develop.
+To take full advantage of circuits and its architecture, circuits encourages you to design your application in terms of loosely coupled components.
+Circuits has a very powerful message passing system that enables components to interact with each other via events.
+Applications written this way tend to be more maintainable, easier to develop and scale to complex systems.

 circuits' **Loosely Coupled** **Component Architecture** allows for a high level of **Reuse** and **Scalability**.
-Components are **Componsable** and much of the component library that circuits ships with are implemented as composed components.
+Simpler components can be combined together to form Complex Components and provide higher level functionality and abstraction.
+Much of the circuits component library is designed and built this way.

 - **Documentation**: http://packages.python.org/circuits or `Read the Docs`_.
 - **Project website**: https://bitbucket.org/prologic/circuits/